gofractally/psibase/doc/events.md

 ## Background

-Blockchain applications should aim to provide a user experience that exceeds those available in traditional centralized applications.
-To accomplish this goal, application user-interfaces must be able to easily retrieve information about blockchain services.
+Many modern web services not only need the ability to display data regarding the current state of an application, but it is often helpful to also display a record of the historical events that modified or were otherwise relevant to the application state.
+This implies that the state of an application should also include a historical record of events that modify other state.
+The challenge is that individual web service developers often lack the domain expertise to design an efficient solution, which should include Event creation, storage, queryability, and pruning.

+The Psibase platform acknowledges this challenge, and provides an efficient, flexible, and simple solution for all web service developers.
+This greatly simplifies the expertise required to develop professional web services with excellent user-experience, minimizes time spent working with third-party services, and maximises the time developers are able to spend building their actual service.

-A vital component of the solution in Psibase blockchains is the event system.
-If you're an application developer, it's worth taking time to understand it deeply.
+The Psibase event system is one of its many important innovations.
+If you're an application developer, it's worth taking time to understand it.

 ## What are Psibase events?

-Events are objects that are stored in a database on the blockchain node.
-Crucially, these event objects are not stored in blockchain state, and are therefore only kept around for a limited time, configurable by the blockchain node itself.
+Events are queryable objects that are stored in a database and that describe past events related to a particular web service.
+Since events do not store the active service state, they could be pruned without affecting the core operations of a particular service, and therefore Psinode allows node operators to configure the times beyond which events are automatically pruned.

 ```mermaid
     C4Context